 Establishing secure and trusting relationships with children and their families is a key priority.

-Children enter via the bathroom door, where they then hang their bag, towel and sun-hat or jacket.
+Children enter via their room doors, where they then place their bag, towel and sun-hat or jacket in their designated locker.

 Snack boxes remain in bags but drink bottles are placed on a trolley just inside the playroom door.